 - ABOUT US

-The Website is owned and operated by French Connection (London) Limited a company registered in England and Wales under company number 00996609 with its registered office at First Floor, Centro One, 39 Plender Street, London NW1 0DT (“French Connection”).
+The Website is owned and operated by French Connection (London) Limited a company registered in England and Wales under company number 00996609 with its registered office at Second Floor, Centro One, 39 Plender Street, London NW1 0DT (“French Connection”).

-French Connection UK Limited trading as Great Plains (“FC t/a Great Plains”) a company registered in England and Wales under company number 01222335 with its registered office at First Floor, Centro One, 39 Plender Street, London NW1 0DT is our retail and wholesale trading and EU website sales company.
+French Connection UK Limited trading as Great Plains (“FC t/a Great Plains”) a company registered in England and Wales under company number 01222335 with its registered office at Second Floor, Centro One, 39 Plender Street, London NW1 0DT is our retail and wholesale trading and EU website sales company.

-French Connection Ecommerce International Limited (“FCEIL”) a company registered in England and Wales under company number 11445363, with its registered office at First Floor, Centro One, 39 Plender Street, London NW1 0DT is our international website sales company.
+French Connection Ecommerce International Limited (“FCEIL”) a company registered in England and Wales under company number 11445363, with its registered office at Second Floor, Centro One, 39 Plender Street, London NW1 0DT is our international website sales company.

 French Connection, FC t/a Great Plains and FCEIL are part of the French Connection Group of companies, details of which can be found here.
 When we mention "company", "we", "us" or "our" in this privacy notice, we are referring to the relevant company in the French Connection Group responsible for processing your data.